chuangcaleb/wtsa/_poosts/Simba Is Guilty (The Lion King) – One Small Change.md

 SCAR
 All right.
 I promised your father I wouldn't tell you!
 (softens)
-There's one young wilderbeest at the top of the gorge.
+See that one young wilderbeest at the top of the gorge?

 EXT.
 A LEDGE ABOVE